SolidKalium/wordle-components/README.md

 - Keyboard: accepted words must *only use* letters in the specified letter *set*

 ## TODO
-- CLI UI
-  - Cleanup README, add any notes to CLI md
 - Analysis HTML UI
   - CLI component
   - Decision tree